ida-dar/product-list/README.md

 - `yarn start` or `npm start`
 - Open:
-  - if you are on branch `master` open published app [](https://product-list-recruitment-task.herokuapp.com/api/products)
+  - on branch `master` open [product-list](https://product-list-recruitment-task.herokuapp.com/api/products) to see the products list.
-- Open [http://localhost:8000/api/products](http://localhost:8000/api/products) to see the products list.
+  - or switch to branch `solution-2` (`git checkout solution-2`) open [localhost:8000/api/products](http://localhost:8000/api/products) to see the products list.

 ### Available endpoints
 All endpoints are prefixed with `/api`